abseil/abseil.github.io/docs/cpp/guides/time.md

 * `minute()` returning an `int`
 * `second()` returning an `int`

-Recall that fields inferior to the type's aligment will be set to their minimum valid value.
+Recall that fields inferior to the type's alignment will be set to their minimum valid value.

 ```cpp